robamu-org/vivado-hw-template/README.md

 Empty template for a Xilinx Vivado project using a fork of the [digilent-vivado-scripts](https://github.com/robamu/digilent-vivado-scripts).

+It provides helper scripts and a skeleton project to create a Vivado project with version control.

 # Usage

-It is recommended to read the [digilent-vivado-scripts](https://github.com/robamu/digilent-vivado-scripts) on how to use the respective Python script `git_vivado.py` to use version control with Vivado projects.
+It is recommended to read the [digilent-vivado-scripts](https://github.com/Digilent/digilent-vivado-scripts) first.
+It contains general information and also specifies how to use the respective Python script `git_vivado.py` to use version control with Vivado projects.

 After creating a repository based on this template, you can initialize the submodule containing the scripts with the following git commands: